Safety Tips: Cheerleading

 Cheerleading has been called "the world's most dangerous sport."
 Although that nickname is a bit dramatic, cheerleading is a leading cause of sports injuries.
 The most common injuries — to feet, ankles, and legs — are usually not serious.

 But cheerleaders also can get neck and back injuries.
 These types of injuries can lead to permanent disabilities, so practicing and competing in a safe way can really protect you.

 The rise in popularity of cheerleading in recent years has led to an increased number of injuries.
 The gymnastic-type maneuvers involved in cheerleading are largely responsible for most of these.

 Until recently, cheerleading wasn't recognized as an official sport.
 So it wasn't subject to the same safety regulations.
 Fortunately, that's starting to change.
-As a result, severe injuries among cheerleaders in 2007 were at their lowest level since 2001.

 Choose a Safe Place to Practice

 Most cheerleading injuries happen during practice.
 When you're working on your maneuvers and skills, it's super important to have a safe place to practice.
 Find a facility with floors that absorb impact well — like spring floors or 4-inch-thick landing mats on top of foam floors.